anshulsamar/anshulsamar.github.io/_technical/vae.md

 and is impractical for our purposes."
 If using gradient descent methods, for example, high variance can lead to convergence difficulties.

-Kingma and Welling propose a reparameterization trick.
+Kingma and Welling propose a reparameterization trick (requires some conditions on the posterior - see paper).
 Here, rather than sample \\(z \sim q_\phi\\) we set \\(z = g_\phi(x, \epsilon)\\) where
 \\(\epsilon \sim p(\epsilon)\\).
 For example, say \\(q\\) is \\(N(\mu,
 \sigma^2)\\).
 Then instead of directly sampling \\(z\\), we set \\(z =